PolyviosPap/Advanced_DB_Systems/README.md

-# Advanced Topics in Database Systems NTUA
+# Advanced Topics in Database Systems ECE NTUA

 A project written in python for MapReduce a dataset, based on the k-Means algorithm.